ed-lau/riana/readme.md

 ## Update

-Updated to python 3.6.4, scipy and numpy, pymzml 2.0.2.
+Updated to use python 3.6.4, up-to-date scipy and numpy, pymzml 2.0.2.
 Removed dependency on docopt.
 Added gitignore